 Are the Vodafone Wallet and Vodafone Pay apps secure?

 Yes.
-Vodafone claims the apps are just as secure as your credit or debits cards themselves.
+The company claims the apps are just as secure as your credit or debits cards themselves.

-According to the Vodafone website, your personal data is held securely by the apps but is not shared when making a payment.
+According to their website, your personal data is held securely by the apps but is not shared when making a payment.

 How can I use the Vodafone Message+ App?

 Message+ is Vodafone’s official messaging application.
 The app is often installed on Vodafone device’s already, but if you don’t have it on your phone, you can download it from Google Play or the Apple App Store.

 Use the Message+ App to send messages to friends or create group messages with other Message+ App users.

 Keep in mind, you may only be able to download the app if you have a recent system update on a compatible phone.